 We do a lot of building with LEGO, blocks and boxes and recently built a whole house from fudge, icing sugar and chocolate after testing different foodstuffs for the best cement ( icing sugar won ).
-Today, our candy science activity was much more simple, but huge amounts of fun, as most activities involving sweets are.
+Today, our candy science activity was much more simple, but still huge amounts of fun, as most activities involving sweets are.

 Candy Towers